-Investments in Debt Securities - As of February 29, 2008, we had approximately \$109.8 million in investments related to auction rate securities (ARS), of which approximately \$95.3 million are classified as non-current.
+Investments in Debt Securities - As of May 31, 2008, we had approximately \$67.7 million in investments related to auction rate securities (ARS), all of which are classified as non-current.
+This balance is after recording a temporary reduction in value of \$3.9 million.
 Our ARS are floating rate securities with longer-term maturities which are marketed by financial institutions with auction reset dates at primarily 28 or 35 day intervals to provide short-term liquidity.
 The underlying collateral of the ARS consist primarily of municipal bonds, which are insured by monoline insurance companies, with the remainder consisting of student loans, which are supported by the federal government as part of the Federal Family Education Loan Program (FFELP) and by the monoline insurance companies.
-The credit ratings for all of our ARS are AAA.
-Beginning in February, auctions for certain of these securities began to fail, which has resulted in higher interest rates being earned on these securities.
+Beginning in February, auctions for certain of these securities began to fail, which has resulted in higher interest rates being earned on these securities and less certainty around the short-term liquidity of these securities.
+As of February 29, 2008, our ARS investments totaled \$109.8 million.
+During the second quarter, investments totaling \$38.2 million were either redeemed at par by the issuer or sold at a successful auction, reducing the par value of our ARS investments to \$71.6 million.
 We will not be able to access these funds until a future auction for these ARS is successful or until we sell the securities in a secondary market which currently is not active, although there have been instances of redemptions at par by municipalities through refinance of new debt to date.
-As such, certain of these investments currently lack short-term liquidity and were therefore reclassified as non-current on our February 29, 2008 balance sheet.
+As such, certain of these investments currently lack short-term liquidity and were therefore reclassified as non-current on our balance sheet.
 If the credit rating of either the security issuer or the third-party insurer underlying the investments deteriorates, we may be required to adjust the carrying value of the ARS through an impairment charge.